-A talented associate attorney in our Oakland office, Mari Bandoma Callado represents employees in wrongful termination, harassment, and retaliation cases.
-She also represents individuals injured and families of loved ones who have died due to the fault of others, including in elder abuse and neglect lawsuits.
-In 2017, Super Lawyers recognized Mari as a Rising Star among Northern California attorneys.
+A talented senior associate attorney in our Oakland office, Mari Bandoma Callado represents employees in wrongful termination, discrimination, harassment, retaliation and human trafficking cases.
+She also represents injured individuals, and families of loved ones who have died due to the fault of others, including in elder abuse and neglect lawsuits.
+In 2017, 2018, 2019, and 2020 Super Lawyers recognized Mari as a Rising Star among Northern California attorneys.

 At the Dolan Law Firm, Mari assists courageous employees in safeguarding their rights and has achieved remarkable success in cases involving:

-- Wage & Hour violations including failure to pay overtime, break time or vacation time
+- Wage & Hour violations including failure to pay overtime, break time or vacation time; and

 “While important, for most employees we represent it’s not just about recovering monetary damages,” Mari explains.
 “They have been treated unfairly and suffered significant emotional distress.
 Justice demands that their rights be vindicated and wrongdoers be held accountable.”